-As at 7 February 2022, provisions for impairment of loans and advances to customers totalled £321,839 against £258,761,111 of mortgage balances.
-The full economic impact of rising inflation and the cost of living is still unknown and together with the possibility of new COVID-19 variants causing further disruption, this creates a high level of uncertainty to take into account when estimating the Society's exposure to potential impairment losses.
+As at 6 February 2023, provisions for impairment of loans and advances to customers totalled £418,180 (2022: £321,839) against £267,042,290 (2022: £258,761,111) of mortgage balances.
+The full economic impact of rising interest rates and rising inflation is unknown and this results in a high level of uncertainty regarding the Society's exposure to potential impairment losses.

-Management judgement has been used to increase the levels of provisions held in respect of these uncertainties and the additional credit risk arising from them.
+There was also a high level of uncertainty in the prior year, due to rising inflation, COVID-19 and the war in Ukraine.
+Management therefore believe that the level of provisions reflects a high level of uncertainty and additional credit risk in both the current and previous year.
 The true impact on the Society will only be known in the future and actual losses could be far more, or far less than those provided for at year end.
-As such and in order to understand the potential impact of inaccuracies in the management judgements, the Society has carried out sensitivity analysis in respect of the key estimates which indicated that a 25% rise in the probability of default would increase the provision for impairment on loans and advances to customers by £63,196 and would result in a corresponding charge to the Statement of Income and Movements in Members' Interests.
-Further analysis showed that a 5% reduction in the amount of collateral we expect to recover in the event of repossession would lead to a further £159,062 increase in the provision and a corresponding charge to the Statement of Income and Movements in Members' Interests.
+As such and in order to understand the potential impact of inaccuracies in the management judgements, the Society has carried out sensitivity analysis in respect of the key estimates which indicated that a 25% rise in the probability of default would increase the provision for impairment on loans and advances to customers by £63,998 (2022: £63,196) and would result in a corresponding charge to the Statement of Income and Movements in Members' Interests.
+Further analysis showed that a 5% reduction in the amount of collateral we expect to recover in the event of repossession would lead to a further £158,010 (2022: £159,062) increase in the provision and a corresponding charge to the Statement of Income and Movements in Members' Interests.